iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/removeCollection.md

 `number`

-The collection token ID of tha collection that you want to remove.
+The collection token ID of the collection you want to remove.

 ```js
 const { txHash } = await dataProtectorSharing.removeCollection({